teuben/dc2019/scripts4paper/DC_run.md

 If you want to combine several interferometric datasets specify 'thevis', 'weightscale', 'concatms' and add 0 to your 'thestep'-list

+--- Slides ---

+Purpose:
+combine several interferometric datasets (ALMA 12m and 7m) For this, specify in *_pars_*-file:
+* pathtoconcat
+* ‘a12m’
+* ‘a7m’
+* ‘weight12m’,
+* ‘weight7m ‘
+* 'concatms'
+* add 0 to your 'thesteps'-list

+what it does:
+* checks CASA version of calibration of the input ms-files
+* warnings for simulated data and calibrations prior CASA 4.3 - user has to correct/adjust weights
+* executes CASA task ‘concat’

+run ONCE to create concatenated ms-file, if not yet available

 #### step 1: SD image and tclean/mask preparation